Transaction-Time Verification

 Two Moments

 Discovery time — The agent visits /.well-known/legal-context.json to understand how a service handles legal terms.
 This is informational.
-The agent may browse terms, evaluate the vendor, and decide whether to engage.
+The agent may browse terms, evaluate the service, and decide whether to engage.

 Transaction time — The correct moment to fetch, verify, and save the terms.
-This is when the contentHash matters (Level 2+).
+This is when the atrHash matters (Level 2+).

 The Proposal-Phase Pattern